jyuenger/Tierwriter/README.md

 2. Run a USB-C cable through the hole in the right rear of the outer shell, to the cut-out area in the front.
 3. Place the entire Tierwriter assembly (the completed Tierwriter including stepped support wedges and switchplates) partially into the front cavity, so the USB-C cable reaches it.
 4. Connect the USB-C cable to the Stampy's USB-C port, and slide the assembly as far back as it will go against the rear wall of the front cavity.

+## Experimental Pi 4 Mount Support (requires base plate; not compatible with the Outer Shell)
+1. Follow the same instructions as above, but for the left support wedge, use the Left Stepped Tier for Pi Mount model.
+(The right wedge will remain the standard version.)
+2. Replace the standard base plate with Pi Variant Bottom.
+This version also has mofified screw placements for the left support wedge.
+3. Screw a caseless Pi 4 into the mount holes on the base plate, so the ports all face outwards along the rear and let side of the keyboard.
+4. Screw the Rear Wall for Pi into the base plate.